 - 1. Turn the control power switch to on. - 2.
-After the date and time appear, press the reset button. - Open the main fuel supply valve on the tank if using LP gas, or the valve in the fuel supply line if using natural gas.
-Turn on the Maxon electric shut off valve, if so equipped, or open the manual shut off valve to allow fuel flow to the dryer. - 4.
+Open the main fuel supply valve on the tank if using LP gas, or the valve in the fuel supply line if using natural gas.
+Turn on the Maxon electric shut off valve, if so equipped, or open the manual shut off valve to allow fuel flow to the dryer. - 3.
 The dryer should already be filled with grain.
 Turn the load auger switch to auto.
 In both the auto and manual position, the grain level switch will automatically keep the dryer full of grain.
-In the auto position the dryer will shut down after the preset time period on the out of grain timer, or if the grain flow to the dryer is interrupted.

-- Turn the fan switch to auto.
-The fan will start, and the switch will light up when airflow is detected. - 6.
+In the auto position the dryer will shut down after the preset time period on the out of grain timer, or if the grain flow to the dryer is interrupted. - Turn the fan switch to auto.
+The fan will start, and the switch will light up when air pressure is detected. - 5.
 Start the burner by turning the heater switch to auto.
-After purging for approximately 10 seconds the burner will fire, and the heater switch will light up indicating that the flame sensing circuit is sensing burner flame.
+After purging for approximately 10 sec onds the burner will fire, and light above the heater switch will light up indicating that the flame sensing circuit is sensing burner flame.